Best private business loans in November 2024

 While criteria will vary by lender and loan type, here are some common business loan requirements you will likely need to meet when applying with a private lender:

-• Your credit score: Minimum FICO Score requirements can range from 500 to 650 or higher.
+• Your credit score: Minimum FICO Score requirements generally range from 550 to 650 or higher.
 Lenders may also review your business credit history when determining your level of creditworthiness.
 The higher your credit score, the more likely you’ll secure a low interest rate with flexible terms.

 • Business revenue: Most private lenders require a certain cash flow to qualify for small business financing.
-Annual revenue requirements can range from $50,000 to $480,000 or higher.
+Annual revenue requirements often range from $30,000 to $240,000 or higher.
 Some lenders, like Taycor Financial, don’t have any annual revenue requirements, making it an ideal choice for startups.

 • Collateral and/or personal guarantee: Depending on the lender and loan type, you may also be required to provide a personal guarantee or pledge collateral like fixed or financial assets.
 Alternatively, you can get an unsecured business loan without any collateral required.